 Here is a list of companies of some of the IPOs in the year 2022.

 Adani is a joint venture with Adani Group and Wilmar Group.
 In fact, the IPO is a totally fresh share offer.
 The fast-moving consumer goods company intends on raising Rs.
-4,500 crore in the market.
+4,500 crores in the market.

 Swiggy is a leading online food delivery platform, and the company plans on going public in 2022.
 The company is concentrating on developing the instant delivery platform and it plans to IPO before 2022.